philipperemy/keract/README.md

 (128, 10)
 ```

 We can also visualise the activations.
-Here's another example:
+Here's another example using VGG16:

 <p align="center">
   <img src="assets/cat.jpg">